bookwyrm/bookwyrm.github.com/_posts/2012-01-22-how-i-use-html5-boilerplate.md

 {% gist 1772836 HTML5B-3.html %}

 The way that the scripts are added in the final page is fairly standard so I'd like to talk about how I organize them behind the secenes.
 I never liked the libs/ vs mylibs/ organization structure; I was never sure what should go where.

+I resolved the issue by just using libs/ and plugins/

+<pre><code>libs/
+plugins/</code></pre>

+I keep jQuery and html5shiv (and [DD_belatedPNG](http://www.dillerdesign.com/experiment/DD_belatedPNG/) but I’m starting to drop support for IE6 so that will go away) in libs/ while all of my jQuery plugins go in

 ### In Total